robilemos89/adback-wordpress/adback-solution-to-adblock/README.txt

 * Add changelog for 3.0.0

 = 3.0.0 =
-* Add support for a light version of the plugin : display a simple message to quickly monetize your audience
+* Add support for a light version of the plugin: display a simple message to quickly monetize your audience

 = 2.11.0 =
 * RGPD compliant